viraptor/reverse-interview/README.md

 # The Company

+- Why is the company hiring? (product growth / new product / fluctuation / ...)
 - Is there a conference/travel budget and what are the rules to use it?
 - What's the promotion process?
 How are requirements / expectations communicated?
 - What is the performance review process like?